-A consumer can claim compensation from a supplier or manufacturer for consequential loss when goods or services fail to meet a consumer guarantee.
-Consequential losses are costs to the consumer in time and money because something went wrong with the goods or services.
+A consumer can claim compensation from you for consequential loss when goods or services fail to meet a consumer guarantee.
+Consequential losses are costs to the consumer in time and money because something went wrong.

 If a consumer is successful in a claim for consequential loss, you may have to pay for losses that: